M-Arvidsson/MMM-domoticz/README.md

 					{
 						idx: "65", //Device IDX
 						symbolon: "fa fa-user", /font-awesome icon if device is On
-						symboloff: "fa fa-user-o", //font-awesome icon if device is Off (this will also be used if it is a temperature-de },
+						symboloff: "fa fa-user-o", //font-awesome icon if device is Off (this will also be used if it is a temperature-de
+						hiddenon: true, //true = hide if device is on (default: false)
+						hiddenoff: false, //frue = hide if device is off (default: false)
+						customTitle: "Bedroom lamp",
+          				},
 					{
 						idx: "539",